 Whether we like it or not, we all get stuck in a rut every now and again, cooking and eating the same old food.
 So, it’s nice to break up the routine and try something new from time to time.

 I hope this Moroccan couscous recipe cheers up your day.
 I know it’s a bit cliché, but it really is the most typical Moroccan dish, and no blog should leave it out.

-It’s so typical that some travellers in Morocco get tired of seeing it on every menu across the country.
+It’s so typical that some travelers in Morocco get tired of seeing it on every menu across the country.
 But I love it, because, just like pasta or rice, you can have couscous with a wide variety of other flavors, such as chicken, vegetables, fish, nuts and many more.
 This recipe is a little lighter than the typical chicken and plum couscous recipe that’s commonly offered, as is a bit friendlier to less adventurous palates.

 Let’s get started!

 2 cups of couscous (approximately 100 grams per person)